carpentries-incubator/python-business/_episodes/03-pandas.md

 # Basic Statistics with Pandas

 Excel has "descriptive statistics" function in the built in data analytics tools.
 We can do similar things with Pandas.
 Let's perform some quick summary statistics to learn more about the data that we're working with.
 We can perform summary stats quickly using groups.
-But first we need to figure out what we want to group by.

 We often want to calculate summary statistics grouped by subsets or attributes within fields of our data.
 For example, we might want to calculate the average cost of each soda.